How is aluminum made?

 The content in foundry alloys can be customized to fit their further use.

-Recycling scrap aluminium requires only 5 percent of the energy used to make new aluminium.
+Recycling scrap aluminum requires only 5 percent of the energy used to make new aluminum.

-Aluminium can be recycled over and over again with 100 percent efficiency.
-In other words, none of aluminiums natural qualities are lost in the recycling process.
+aluminum can be recycled over and over again with 100 percent efficiency.
+In other words, none of aluminums natural qualities are lost in the recycling process.